FerRacimo/Archaeomics/IntroPopGen.md

-Building some intuition with the Wright-Fisher model and genealogies
+Building some intuition with the Wright-Fisher model
 ===============

 # Thinking forwards in time